SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
                             Since Windows 10 1809, a clipboard history is introduced natively in to Windows by pressing <code>WIN</code> + <code>V</code>.
-It may require you to <a href="https://support.microsoft.com/en-gb/help/4028529/windows-10-clipboard" target="_blank" rel="noreferrer noopener">enable it first in the settings</a>.
+It may require you to [enable it first in the settings](https://support.microsoft.com/en-gb/help/4028529/windows-10-clipboard).
                           </p>

                           <p>